-Everyone seems to be talking about cryptocurrency these days.
+Everyone seems to be talking about investing in cryptocurrency these days.
 It’s all over the news and social media.
 Even the average layperson who doesn’t invest has heard about crypto.
 But, the challenge is that not many people truly know what cryptocurrency is or how it will potentially impact the financial market.

 Undoubtedly, it has disrupted the way we interact with and think about money.
 Many financial analysts are betting that crypto will be the new form of global currency.
 And it appears to have the potential to be a major driver in the global economy.